We stared at the Moon from the centre of the Sun: Haroon Mirza Curates the Arts Council Collection

 An Arts Council Collection National Partner Exhibition

-We stared at the Moon from the centre of the Sun is a new exhibition for Towner curated by internationally acclaimed artist Haroon Mirza with works from the Arts Council Collection, Towner’s Collection and interventions orchestrated by the artist and his studio hrm199.
+We stared at the Moon from the centre of the Sun is an exhibition curated for Towner by internationally acclaimed artist Haroon Mirza with works from the Arts Council Collection, Towner’s Collection and interventions orchestrated by the artist and his studio hrm199.

 Mirza considers electricity his main medium, with which he creates atmospheric environments by intuitively linking light, sound, music, videos and elements of architecture.
 For We stared at the Moon from the centre of the Sun, the artist draws together modern and contemporary painting, sculpture, installation, and film and video works to explore how are our fantasies about the future and our understanding of the past determines our experience of ‘the now’.
 Rather than providing an answer, Mirza’s chosen works are intended to trigger reflection and individual interpretation.